-Normally, appraisal rights are not available if the stock or the depository receipts related to the stock are listed on a national securities exchange or if there are more than 2,000 holders of such stock or depository receipts (\$262(b)(1)); however, appraisal rights are available if the merger agreement requires the holders to accept anything other than (1) stock or depository receipts of stock in the surviving or resulting corporation (or cash in lieu of fractional shares of such stock or fractional depository receipts) or (2) stock or depository receipts of stock of a corporation having over 2,000 holders or listed on a national securities exchange (or cash in lieu of fractional shares of such stock or fractional depository receipts) (§262(b)(2)).
+Normally, appraisal rights are not available if the stock or the depository receipts related to the stock are listed on a national securities exchange or if there are more than 2,000 holders of such stock or depository receipts (§262(b)(1)); however, appraisal rights are available if the merger agreement requires the holders to accept anything other than (1) stock or depository receipts of stock in the surviving or resulting corporation (or cash in lieu of fractional shares of such stock or fractional depository receipts) or (2) stock or depository receipts of stock of a corporation having over 2,000 holders or listed on a national securities exchange (or cash in lieu of fractional shares of such stock or fractional shares of such stock or fractional depository receipts) (§262(b)(2)).
 Nonetheless, where the stock is listed on a national securities exchange, holders of such stock will still be denied appraisal rights unless (1) the total number of shares entitled to appraisal exceeds 1% of the outstanding shares of the class or series eligible for appraisal, (2) the value of the consideration provided in the merger for such total number of shares exceeds \$1 million, or (3) the merger was approved pursuant to Section 253 or Section 267 (§262(g)).
 The issues in an appraisal and the valuation process are tried directly by the Court of Chancery pursuant to a petition that must be filed within 120 days after the effective date of the merger (§262(e)).
 The Court of Chancery also may appoint a Master in Chancery to act as a special appraiser in connection with an appraisal action (Del.
 Code Ann. tit.
 10, §372(a)).
 Appraisal rights have generally been given some of the characteristics of a class action (§262(j)); for example, the court is given the right to charge the expenses, including attorneys' fees of the dissenting stockholders, pro rata, among all of the shares being appraised.

 Where appraisal rights of stockholders are allowed, statutory provisions are specific regarding the procedure to be followed.
-Appraisal rights in Delaware (§262) are available only in a merger and only to stockholders who have neither voted in favor of the merger nor consented thereto in writing.
-Appraisal rights are also available in an opt-in streamlined backend merger process (\$251(h)), if (1) immediately prior to the execution of the merger, no shares of stock are listed on a national securities exchange or held of record by more than 2,000 holders or (2) the merger did not require a stockholder vote of approval (§262(b)).
-The stockholder must file a written demand for appraisal prior to the vote for the merger, provided that a demand may be delivered to the corporation by electronic transmission if directed to an information processing system expressly designated for receipt of electronic delivery of demands in the notice of appraisal rights given by the corporation ( $\frac{262}{d}$ ).
+Appraisal rights in Delaware (§262) are available in a merger only to those stockholders or beneficial owners who have neither voted in favor of the merger nor consented thereto in writing (§262(a), (d)(3)).
+Appraisal rights are also available in an opt-in streamlined back-end merger process (§251(h)), if (1) immediately prior to the execution of the merger, no shares of stock are listed on a national securities exchange or held of record by more than 2,000 holders and (2) the merger required a stockholder vote of approval (§262(b)).
+The stockholder or beneficial owner must file a written demand for appraisal prior to the vote for the merger, provided that a demand may be delivered to the corporation by electronic transmission if directed to an information processing system expressly designated for receipt of electronic delivery of demands in the notice of appraisal rights given by the corporation (§262(d)(1), (3)).
 A corporation may designate an electronic mail address for purposes of receiving a stockholder demand for appraisal (§262(d)(1)).
-Furthermore, in a §251(h) merger, upon written or electronic request, the corporation surviving the merger must issue a statement setting forth the aggregate number of shares that were the subject of, and were not tendered into, and accepted for purchase or exchange in, the offer for outstanding stock ( $\S262(e)$ ).
+Furthermore, in a Section 251(h) merger, upon written or electronic request, the corporation surviving the merger must issue a statement setting forth the aggregate number of shares that were the subject of, and were not tendered into, and accepted for purchase or exchange in, the offer for outstanding stock (§262(e)).
 The statement need not be mailed and instead may be given by the corporation in any manner permitted by Section 232(a) (§262(e)).